Biography

 Recipient of the Prize for Arab Contemporary Creation awarded by the Friends of the Institut du Monde Arabe in 2017 and the Sciences Po for Contemporary Art Prize.

-Bady Dalloul has had solo exhibitions at Mori Art Museum, Tokyo, Japan (2025); Arab Museum of Modern Art, Mathaf, Doha, Qatar (2022); Darat al Funun, Amman, Jordan (2019); and Galerie Untilthen, Paris, France (2016).
-Upcoming solo exhibitions include Jameel Arts Centre, Dubai, UAE (2025) and the Gulbenkian Museum, Lisbon, Portugal (2026).
-Additionally, Dalloul has participated in group exhibitions at Jameel Arts Center, Dubai, UAE (2024); Museum of Contemporary Art Tokyo, Tokyo, Japan (2022); Palais de Tokyo, Paris, France (2020); Valencia d’Art Modern – IVAM, Valencia, Spain (2020); Warehouse 421 in Abu Dhabi (2019); and Gulbenkian Foundation, Lisbon, Portugal (2018) among others.
+Bady Dalloul has had solo exhibitions at Jameel Arts Centre, Dubai, United Arab Emirates (2025); Mori Art Museum, Tokyo, Japan (2025); Arab Museum of Modern Art, Mathaf, Doha, Qatar (2022); Darat al Funun, Amman, Jordan (2019); and Galerie Untilthen, Paris, France (2016).
+Upcoming solo exhibitions include the Gulbenkian Museum, Lisbon, Portugal (2026).
+Additionally, Dalloul has participated in group exhibitions at The Third Line, Dubai, United Arab Emirates (2025); Jameel Arts Center, Dubai, United Arab Emirates (2024); Museum of Contemporary Art Tokyo, Tokyo, Japan (2022); Palais de Tokyo, Paris, France (2020); Valencia d’Art Modern – IVAM, Valencia, Spain (2020); Warehouse 421 in Abu Dhabi (2019); and Gulbenkian Foundation, Lisbon, Portugal (2018) among others.

 Works